Sewer56/sewer56-archives-nx/doc/docs/Specification/Implementation-Details.md

 !!! info

-    This page contains guidance for people implementing their own libraries for working with `.nx` files.
+    This page contains guidance for people implementing their own libraries for working with `.r3a` files.
     It is not a step by step guide, just some guidelines.

 !!! note